Leon Tourian: Early ministry

-Ghevont Tourian was born 1 January 1879 in Istanbul, Ottoman Empire.
-Tourian was archbishop of Smyrna, Vicar Patriarch of Constantinople, and later a prelate in Greece, Bulgaria, and, from 1924 to 1931, in Manchester, United Kingdom.
+Tourian was born in Istanbul, Ottoman Empire.
+Tourian was archbishop of Smyrna, Vicar Patriarch of Constantinople, and later a prelate in Greece, Bulgaria, and, Armenian Archbishop of England.

 North American ministry

 Archbishop Tourian was appointed to head the Eastern Diocese of the Armenian Church in New York in 1931.

 The incident that resulted in a plot to assassinate the archbishop took place on 1 July 1933, in a pavilion for the celebration of Armenian Day at the Century of Progress Exposition in Chicago.
 Archbishop Tourian, upon his arrival to deliver an invocation, ordered the removal of the red, blue, and orange Tricolor of the First Republic of Armenia (1918–20) from the stage before he would step out on it.

 From the archbishop's point of view, appearing beside this flag would provoke the wrath of Armenia's Soviet government, which was a serious concern, since the church's ultimate seat of spiritual authority lay in the Holy See at Etchmiadzin, within the borders of Soviet Armenia, and the Catholicos of All Armenians felt bound to keep peace with Soviet authorities.

 However the members of the nationalist Armenian Revolutionary Federation (ARF), known as Dashnaks, for whom the flag was a sacred symbol of the Armenian nation, took this as an act of treason.
+The Armenian language newspaper Hairenik – which had close ties with ARF – started publishing threatening letters for Tourian's life.
+The newspaper even offered a $100 reward to someone who will "teach Tourian a lesson".
+Later on Tourian asked for police protection.

 Tourian was soon attacked by five ARF members in Worcester, Massachusetts.
 Two of the attackers were convicted.
 After this incident Tourian hired a bodyguard.